zhuowei/commercialization-public/customize/enterprise/uwf-apply-windows-updates.md

     On restart, the device will automatically sign in to the servicing account and servicing will start.

-    **Important**
+    > [!IMPORTANT]
-    The default servicing account that is automatically created and used for servicing is named **UWF-Servicing**.
+    > The default servicing account that is automatically created and used for servicing is named **UWF-Servicing**.
 It is important that you do not have a user account that has that same name on a device before starting UWF servicing.

     Once servicing has started, no user interaction is required.
 The system may restart if it is required by the Windows updates that are installing.
 If a restart is required, the system will re-enter servicing mode on restart and continue until all updates have been installed.

     While servicing is underway, the UwfServicingScr.scr screen saver displays on the device.

-    **Note**
+    > [!NOTE]
-    The UwfServicingScr.scr screen saver that is included with Windows 10 Enterprise is a standard Windows screen saver and can be replaced by a custom OEM screen saver if required.
+    > The UwfServicingScr.scr screen saver that is included with Windows 10 Enterprise is a standard Windows screen saver and can be replaced by a custom OEM screen saver if required.

     When Windows update servicing is finished, the system will disable UWF servicing and restart the system with UWF-protection enabled and all file and registry exclusions restored to their original pre-servicing state.

-    **Note**
+    > [!NOTE]
-    Be aware that during UWF servicing in Windows 10 Enterprise, Windows Update automatically accepts all Microsoft Software License Terms.
+    > Be aware that during UWF servicing in Windows 10 Enterprise, Windows Update automatically accepts all Microsoft Software License Terms.

-**Note**
+> [!NOTE]
-If Windows updates cannot be installed or return an error, servicing will be disabled and the system will restart with UWF-protection re-enabled and all file and registry exclusions restored to their original pre-servicing state.
+> If Windows updates cannot be installed or return an error, servicing will be disabled and the system will restart with UWF-protection re-enabled and all file and registry exclusions restored to their original pre-servicing state.

 ## Related topics